Hanzla55/Arduino/Molinillo Motorizado.md

 with motor because the arduino board only doesn't has enough power to run this circuit

-we also connected a button by which we can turn on and off the motor and also a potentiometer
+we also connected a button by which we can turn on and off the motor.The code we used to

-by which we can control the speed of the motor.
+program this circuit is given below.